 It is not too early to make inquiries and commit to the program NOW, so you can be assured of a place and a time next year; as a community without a permanent site, our limited spaces fill up quickly.
 Planning for your child becoming a bar or bat mitzvah includes lots of steps, and we will walk you through them and inform you of costs, expectations and other details.
 Write our administrator, Natalie Wallach, at: email@example.com.

-Our B’nei Mitzvah learning enrichment teacher is Elise Eisenkraft Klein, who graduated from McGill with a degree in Jewish history and Women & Gender studies, and is now in the Master of Teaching program at OISE (U of T).
+Our B’nei Mitzvah learning-enrichment instructor is Elise Eisenkraft Klein, an Ontario College of Teachers (OCT) certified teacher, having recently attained the Master of Teaching (MT) from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+She graduated from McGill with an undergraduate degree in Jewish history and women & gender studies.
 She previously worked as a teacher at a progressive Jewish Sunday school, and one-on-one with children of many backgrounds and learning styles.
 Elise has been involved in Klezmer music scenes and Jewish cultural and artistic communities for many years, including at the annual Klezkanada retreat.
 As a member of the Jewstice League Klezmer Ensemble, she has performed at Shir Libeynu functions and other gigs in Toronto and Montreal.
 Elise has attended our shul with her family for more than 18 years, where she has volunteered with our children’s programs and as a violin accompanist to the choir and chazzan.

 Also, look at our site page for more information on what we offer and what we expect of you.